Onsite Field Trips

 This program is lecture-style with video interviews interspersed, along with a question-and-answer session and additional self-guided resources.

-• Virtual field trips are available for free to the public.
+- Field trips are available for free to schools and community groups.

-• Field trip requests should be submitted at least two weeks in advance.
+- Field trip requests should be submitted at least four weeks in advance.

 *If your number of school-age participants is outside of our requirement ranges, please contact us to see what options may be available for your group.